jzheng23/Time2Stop-slides/Time2Stop.md

 ---

+# More Advanced Explanation Generation?

+"Although most participants found explanations helpful for self-reflection, some found explanations confusing and overly broad.

+This illustrates the need for **more advanced explanation generation techniques** in future deployment."
+(Page 15, Section 7.1)

+* _Is explanation always necessary and beneficial?_

+---

 # Thank you!

 - The slides are made with [Marp](https://marp.app/), [Marp for VS Code](https://marketplace.visualstudio.com/items?itemName=marp-team.marp-vscode), and [Marp CLI](https://github.com/marp-team/marp-cli).
   - Theme [academic](https://github.com/kaisugi/marp-theme-academic) by [Kaito Sugimoto](https://github.com/kaisugi), slightly modified by me
   - Some scripts are generated by ChatGPT.
-- I will keep the [repository]() public until the end of the week if anyone is interested.
+- I will keep the [repository](https://github.com/jzheng23/Time2Stop-slides) public until the end of the week if anyone is interested.